eea/eea.docker.esbootstrap/docs/Api.md

     "index": "<INDEX_NAME>_2019-12-03_14:34:52"
 }
 ```
+Fields from response:
+- status: currently it's only possible value is "Indexing triggered"
+- index: the name of the newest index

 ### Status
-GET
-/API/v1/status
+GET /API/v1/status
-Does not require authorization
+This call does not require authorization
+Gives a status about the latest and prod indices.
+Also compares the latest indexed column names with the production ones.
+This way the differences in columns are immediately visible.

 Curl:
 ```
 curl http://<APP_ADDRESS>/API/v1/status
 ```
-gets the status of the latest and production indices, and compares them

 response:
 ex.1 indexing in progress: